Living aboard Argonaut II: In the Boatyard

 We initially decided to stay in Seattle to haul out.
 Since Argonaut II is very heavy and very old we need to be careful.
 Many classic yacht owners use a system called the "ways," a boat moving railway, for a haul out considering it safer.(example shown above) The ways are safer for older boats, putting less stress on their hulls.
 The disadvantage of the ways is that only one boat at a time can be worked on.
 This means long waits for those further down the list if a boat in front of them has unexpected problems.
 This ALWAYS happens.

-We were on the list for a marine railway here in Seattle, but month after month went by , and the boat being worked on needed more and more work, so we decided to visit a Seattle boatyard to make an appointment for a travelift haul out in the slings.
+We were on the list for a marine railway here in Seattle, but month after month went by, so we decided to visit a Seattle boatyard to make an appointment for a travel lift haul out in the slings.
 However, when we described our boat and told them its age, they refused to haul us out!

 Time to go back to Port Townsend--wooden boat heaven.
-Though not strictly required by the size and weight of Argonaut II , we used the largest traveift (certified for 300 tons--Argonaut II is 70 tons) with 6 slings.
-The one pictured above is huge--the wheels are over 6 ft. tall.
+Though not strictly required by the size and weight of Argonaut II , we used the largest travel lift (certified for 300 tons--Argonaut II is 70 tons) with 6 slings.
 The haul out crew in Port Townsend is very knowledgeable and conscientious.
 We had no problems.

 Here's Jerry pressure washing the hull